Squamosal border

 Definition

-The lateral or squamous border (Margo squamosus) of the parietal bone connects to the squamous part of the temporal bone by a rough laminated surface that bevels its external surface.
+The squamosal border corresponds to the lateral border of the parietal bone.
+It joins the squamous part of the temporal bone by means of a rough or layered bevel, cut from the outer surface.

 References